Anand1907/cordova-plugin-check-services/README.md

 function successCheckServices(message) {

-    console.log(message.type);      // This helps you to get Installer ir-respective to store. i.e AWS , Play Store , Baidu etc.
+    console.log(message.type);      // This helps you to get Installer ir-respective to store.

 }